1 9 6 8 – 1 9 6 9 (UK)

 This final instalment in the original series of four plays told the tale of Lancelot Wishart (Michael Pennington) and how he was separated from his fortune.

-The second series of Rogues’ Gallery starred Diane Cilento as the main recurring character, Lady Sarah Bellasize – a glamorous contrast to old Mrs Plucker.
+The second series of Rogues’ Gallery starred Diane Cilento as the main recurring character, Lady Sarah Bellasize (sister-in-law to the Lord Mayor) – a glamorous contrast to old Mrs Plucker.

 Prison warder Gideon (Danny Sewell) regaled Lady Sarah with tales of other Newgate inmates and the circumstances which led to their incarceration – in return for a place at Lady Sarah’s prison-hall dinner table.

 Sir Esmond Bellasize